 What is the Job Outlook for Vocational Careers in Canada?

 Due to an aging baby boomer population, job opportunities are expected to open up across a wide range of skilled occupations in the coming years.
-According to national projections, about two-thirds of new job openings in Canada between 2015 and 2024 will require at least some college and/or apprenticeship training.
+According to national projections, about 38 percent of all job openings in Canada between 2017 and 2026 will require at least some college and/or apprenticeship training.
 This is expected to account for the largest component of new jobs that will be available in Canada.*

 Still, when looking at this number, it's important to understand that this isn't an across-the-board representation of jobs.
 So before pursuing a vocational career, you should look into occupation-specific data for where you live.

 Is a Vocational School the Right Choice for Me?

 Before pursuing one of the many available vocational careers, you're likely to want to know if a vocational education is the ideal path for your future.

 To help figure out the answer, you may want to:

 - Talk to professionals already in the field to learn about wage expectations, local demand, and more.